manqingzhou/manqingzhou.github.io/_posts/2020-01-22-bell-video-interview.md

 ---
 layout: post
-title: video interview with bell
+title: Video Interview With Bell
 subtitle: summer intern
 ---
 It is gonna be be my first 'phone interview'.
 I am now trying to record what I need to do for this interview (around 20 minutes based on the description).